Timeseries

 Returns

-A new TimeSeries, obtained by appending the second TimeSeries to the first.
+A new series, obtained by prepending the second series to the first.

 Return type